Interview: Drew and Jonathan Scott from ‘Property Brothers’

 The following interview previously appeared on the Pop Culture Passionistas blog.

-We had a chance to talk two-on-two with the Property Brothers.
+We had a chance to talk two-on-two with the Property Brothers and get some insider investment property advice.
 As always we relish the idea of chatting with other siblings that work together and these guys definitely lived up to our expectations.
 We asked if it was true that even their own mother can’t tell their voices apart, to which Drew replied, “She can but she says Jonathan uses bigger words.
 That’s how she can tells us apart.”
 And so we ask your and their forgiveness if we attribute the wrong quote to the wrong brother.
 We did our best to keep them straight.

 Drew and Jonathan were born just minutes apart.
 Without the aid of ultrasounds and due to completely synchronized heartbeats, Jonathan was born and then little Drew was a complete surprise.
 They became entrepreneurs at the age of seven, at the urging of their dad, who according to Jonathan said, “Congrats, boys.
 You’re seven.
 Get a job.”
 He added, “I’m not kidding you.”

 They started selling homemade crafts overseas in the Japanese market.
 They also began performing at a young age, but after high school they decided that they didn’t want to be starving artists, so they got into real estate.
 By the age of 18 they had bought their first property with $250 down and soon their friends were asking them for help.
 So Drew become a licensed realtor and Jonathan began customizing homes.

 As siblings working together, they say they have a healthy sibling rivalry.
 Jonathan commented, “Drew is one competitive dude… We’re competitive in a way that really boosts each other.
 We don’t really tear each other down.
 We don’t try to beat, we try to encourage each other to do better, which is how we’ve always been since we were little kids.”